Waxer59/PikaLang/README.md

 #### string

 A string is a data type used to represent a sequence of characters.
-It can include varters, numbers, symbols, and whitespace.
+It can include letters, numbers, symbols, and whitespace.
 In most programming languages, strings are typically enclosed within single quotes ('') or double quotes ("").
 For example:

 ```js
 "This is a string"